smohies/EBProject/README.md

 - Public ID.
 - Title.
 - Description.
-- A slideshow with the first 3 photos.
+- A slideshow with all available photos.
 - Property type.
 - Location